angr/angr-doc/docs/symbion.md

 #Symbion: Interleaving symbolic and concrete execution

-Let's suppose you want to symbolically analyze a specific function of a program, but there is a huge initialization step that you want to skip because it is not necessary for your analysis.
-Moreover, maybe your program is running on an embedded system and you have access to a debug interface, but you can't easily extract it from the device.
+Let's suppose you want to symbolically analyze a specific function of a program, but there is a huge initialization step that you want to skip because it is not necessary for your analysis, or cannot properly be emulated by angr.
+For example, maybe your program is running on an embedded system and you have access to a debug interface, but you can't easily replicate the hardware in a simulated environment.

-This is the perfect scenario for `Symbion`!
+This is the perfect scenario for `Symbion`, our interleaved execution technique!

 We implemented a built-in system that let users define a `ConcreteTarget` that is used to "import" a concrete state of the target program from an external source into `angr`.
-Once the state is imported you can make parts of the state symbolic, use symbolically execution on this state, run your analyses, and finally concretize the symbolic parts and resume concrete execution in the external environment.
-By iterating this process it is possible to implement run-time and interactive advanced symbolic analyses that are backed up by the real program execution!
+Once the state is imported you can make parts of the state symbolic, use symbolic execution on this state, run your analyses, and finally concretize the symbolic parts and resume concrete execution in the external environment.
+By iterating this process it is possible to implement run-time and interactive advanced symbolic analyses that are backed up by the real program's execution!

 Isn't that cool?